mimoduo/mimogear/docs/pug/regions.md

 The head region contains a title and description block, standard meta elements, favicon starter, the main stylesheet, and an optional block to pass in more stylesheets if necessary.

 ##Header

+The header region contains the drawer and your site's logo.